-- Look at the first column of your search results, which will probably be the cheapest pricing at the Saver level
+- Look at the first column of your search results, which will probably be the cheapest pricing at the ‘Saver’-equivalent level

-- If not available and you have date flexibility, then look at dates around your original search and see if you can find Saver availability on them
+- If it’s not available and you have date flexibility, then look at dates around your original search

 Do you have a travel-related question?
 Ask us in the comments below or in the Point Hacks Community.